 The “Strong Password” module helps to implement these requirements.

-By default, iThemes activates this setting for all user roles.
+By default, Solid Security activates this setting for all user roles.
 You should adjust these settings based on your website.
 For example, you can only enforce strong passwords for the Administrator user role.

 The two-factor authentication technique requires users to log in using a two-step authentication method.
-The first step is the username and password, and the second factor is the authentication with a code coming from a separate device or app.
+The first step is the username and password, and the second factor is authentication, which is a code coming from a separate device or app.

-This feature is available in the Pro version of iThemes.
+This feature is available in the Pro version of Solid Security.
 Alternatively, you can search for the free two-factor authentication plugin “WP2FA” plug-in in the plug-in repository.

 First, you need to install and activate the Two-Factor Authentication plugin.
 After activation, click in the WordPress plugins under “WP 2FA – Two-factor authentication for WordPress on “Configure 2FA Settings”.
 This will lead you to the “setup wizard.”